Neema-2016/Sessions/sessions.md

 Sorry.. no such session variables set!
 ```

-> NOTE: Ensure you place a semicolon at the end of a php statement to avoid syntactical errors that prevent your code from running.
+>NOTE: Ensure you place a semicolon at the end of a PHP statement to avoid syntax errors that prevent your code from running.

 ### Updating a PHP Session.
-Incase you want to change a session variable to a different value instead of the existing one, follow the following example below.
+Incase you want to change a session variable to a different value instead of the existing one, follow the example below.
-Replace the new session data in this case;the name, in the details.php file.
+Replace the new session data in this case; *name*, in the details.php file.

 ```php
 <?php